Sinbiose-Reefs/ReefSYN_data/README.md

 least, two meters apart from each other and considered as independent sample units.

-### 2.3.2.4 Dataset XI: Benthic communities’ monitoring/time series from oceanic islands
+### 2.3.2.4 Dataset XII: Benthic communities’ monitoring/time series from oceanic islands

 Dataset of benthic communities recorded in the four oceanic islands of
 Brazil: Fernando de Noronha Archipelago, Rocas’ Atoll, Trindade Island